What is Direct Credit?

 - Most commonly, references are account numbers, purchase invoice numbers, national identification numbers, and identification codes.

-- It is vital to operations of banking and financial institutions, including governmental and non-governmental bodies, as it has successfully borne the load of voluminous payments taking place all around.
+- It is vital to the operations of banking and financial institutions, including governmental and non-governmental bodies, as it has successfully borne the load of voluminous payments taking place all around.
 These are purposeful when the transacting parties have sufficient know-how of each other, and the payer has the discretion of payments without payee involvement.